saurabhbhatia/flatui/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## To-do

+1. Add fonts
+2. Add generator for setting up css and js in the respective paths
+3. Add generator for views